thomaseleff/Windows-Filestream-Backup/README.md

 A batch script for backing-up any number of Windows directories using ROBOCOPY.

 # Features
-- File stream backup based on user-configuration
+- Filestream backup based on user-configuration
   - Configuration for the name of the filestream, the source directory, the destination directory and the copy options for the ROBOCOPY.
 - Logging of each filestream individually to easily review the status of the backup.